qilingframework/rtfd.io/docs/partial.md

     return 0;
 }
 ```
+- Qiling's Partial Execution:

-- By doing a very minimun analysis, anything after 0x109e is free from sleep(3600)
+> - By doing a very minimun analysis, anything after 0x109e is free from sleep(3600)
-- So, ELF base address +  0x109e is the right address to start execution
+> - So, ELF base address +  0x109e is the right address to start execution
 ```python
 from qiling import *